hashicorp/consul/website/source/docs/guides/connect-gateways.md

 them to check that you have the proper configuration:

 - [Deployment Guide](https://learn.hashicorp.com/consul/datacenter-deploy/deployment-guide)
 - [Securing Consul with ACLs](https://learn.hashicorp.com/consul/security-networking/production-acls)
 - [Basic Federation with WAN Gossip](https://learn.hashicorp.com/consul/security-networking/datacenters)
 - [ACL Replication for Multiple Datacenters](https://learn.hashicorp.com/consul/day-2-operations/acl-replication)

--> Following this ACL Replication guide's recommendation for the replication token policy  will work for this guide.
+-> **Note:** Following this ACL Replication guide's recommendation for the replication token policy  will work for this guide.
 The most conservative replication token policy that will allow intention replication would deny access to service prefixes and explicitly allow read access to intentions.